ahmedkaludi/pwa-for-wp/readme.txt

 You can contact us from [here](https://pwa-for-wp.com/contact-us/)

 == Changelog ==

+= 1.7.47 (13 May 2022) =
+* Bug Fixed: Getting blank page when trying to access the BuddyBoss plugin using " Buddypress for PWAforWP " extension #704
+* Bug Fixed: Video not playing with PWA #707
+* Improvement: Need to improve the visibility section tool tip #705

 = 1.7.46 (23 April 2022) =
 * Bug Fixed		: Fixed loader issue in IOS, desktop, mobile, admin, and only PWA #703, #700